evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md.txt

     > cuddly.move_around()
     Monster is moving!

-We now have two dragons and they'll hang around until with call `quit()` to exit this Python instance.
+We now have two monsters and they'll hang around until with call `quit()` to exit this Python instance.
 We can have them move as many times as we want.
-But no matter how many dragons we create, they will all show the same printout since `key` is always fixed as "Monster".
+But no matter how many monsters we create, they will all show the same printout since `key` is always fixed as "Monster".

 Let's make the class a little more flexible: